Catit Design Treat Maze Review

-PRODUCT DESCRIPTIONThe Catit Senses Treat Maze is a treat/food dispenser designed for your cat to stimulate its mind, exercise and eat at the same time.
-With this treat and food dispenser your cat has to work for its food.
+Treat and food dispensers are an excellent option to make cats to work for their food and keep them entertained.The Catit Senses Treat Maze is a treat/food dispenser designed for your cat to stimulate its mind, exercise and eat at the same time.

 - Offers several levels of difficulty to challenge your cat’s abilities.